Are you ready to extend your lease?

 Instruct your RICS surveyor

-There are many online lease extension calculators that can give you a general indication of what you might reasonably expect to pay for your lease extension, however you should instruct a RICS-qualified lease extension valuer to confirm much more accurately how much you should offer, or to confirm if your freeholder's offer is accurate.
+There are many online lease extension calculators that can give you a general indication of what you might reasonably expect to pay for your lease extension, however you should instruct a RICS-qualified lease extension valuer to accurately confirm how much you should offer or to confirm if your freeholder's offer is accurate.

 As the informal route is an informal negotiation between a freeholder and leaseholder, your freeholder will often offer you a more expensive premium compared to when adding 90 years under the formal route.
 The best advice is to obtain a RICS lease extension valuation for the formal 90 years and then use this to work out if the premium on offer the number of years is good value; if not, perhaps the formal route would be more advantageous.